fabian-sp/tidybib/README.md

 	python tidy.py test -a

 `mybibfilename` and `outputfilename` do not need the `.bib` extension.
+If no output filename is given, the file will be overwritten and the old bib-file stored as `<mybibfilename>_old.bib`.

-There are several options which can isnpected with
+There are several options which can inspected with

 	python tidy.py -h